 There are several kinds of clastic sedimentary rocks.
 We categorized them by the size and shape of the small granular pieces that make up the rock.
 The order of the classification of grains starts from smallest to largest.
 Clay, silt, and sand are the smallest type of grains.
 Anything larger than 2 millimeters is a pebble.
 And the four main large clastic rocks are shale, siltstone, sandstone, and conglomerate.

 Clay is the smallest type of granule that can constitute a clastic sedimentary rock.

 Types of Clastic Rocks

-Conglomerates are made from bits of rounded gravel that were deposited by the agent, usually water.
-Over time the wet pile of sediments becomes so heavy that the gravel gets compacted together, and minerals in the water cement the bits of gravel together.The only difference between conglomerates and breccias is: Conglomerates are made from rounded gravel and breccias are make from angular gravel.
+Conglomerates contain rounded gravel deposited by any agent, usually water.
+Over time the wet pile of sediments becomes so heavy that the gravel gets compacted together.
+Then minerals in the water cement the bits of gravel together.

-Also, have you ever been to the beach or a lake and looked out into the water and noticed that the sand is piled up in ripples by the motion of the waves?
-Sometimes the sand will get buried and the ripple pattern is preserved.
+Also, have you ever been to the beach or a lake and looked out into the water and noticed that the sand gets piled up in ripples by the motion of the waves?
+Sometimes the sand gets buried and the ripple pattern preserved.
 Over time the sand will harden into rock and the ripple marks will still be in the rock.
-I have found this “ripple marked” sandstone.
-Somewhere in my house I still have some.

 Chemical sedimentary rock forms when minerals, dissolved in water, begin to saturate the substance and harden over time.
 This creates several different kinds of crystals.

 To help you better understand this concept, think of salt water.
 The salt will dissolve in the water, but the water will evaporate over time.
 This leaves behind salt particles.
 As water continues to evaporate, the amount of salt will increase until there is too much for the water to dissolve.
 This will lead the salt to form a precipitate, which means it slowly becomes solid.